Italian East Africa

-During the Second World War, Italian East Africa was occupied by a British-led force including colonial units and Ethiopian guerrillas in November 1941.
-After the war, Italian Somalia and Eritrea came under British administration, while Ethiopia regained its independence.
-In 1950, occupied Somalia became the United Nations Trust Territory of Somaliland, administered by Italy from 1950 until its independence in 1960.
-Occupied Eritrea became an autonomous part of Ethiopia in 1952, and was later annexed by the Ethiopian Empire in 1962.
+During World War II, Italian East Africa became the battleground of the East African campaign (part of the Mediterranean and Middle East theater).
+After the Battle of Gondar in November 1941, it was occupied by a British-led force including colonial units and Ethiopian resistance fighters.
+All former Italian territories came under British administration; occupied Ethiopia was ruled until full sovereignty was restored in 1944.
+In 1950, Allied occupied Somalia became the United Nations Trust Territory of Somaliland, administered by Italy from 1950 until its independence in 1960.
+Allied occupied Eritrea became an autonomous part of Ethiopia in 1952.
+It was later annexed by the Ethiopian Empire in 1962 and gained its independence in 1993 as Eritrea.